Welcome Message

 This course provides a comprehensive understanding of the fundamental principles governing chemical bonding, molecular structure, states of matter, and chemical equilibria.
 It explores the interactions that determine the physical and chemical properties of substances, including chemical bonding theories, intermolecular forces, properties of gases, liquids, and solids, solution chemistry, reaction kinetics, chemical equilibrium, acid–base and solubility equilibria, and electrochemistry.
 Through lectures, problem-solving sessions, and laboratory experiments, students will develop conceptual knowledge, practical laboratory skills, and scientific reasoning abilities essential for advanced studies in chemistry and related disciplines.

-CHEM2101 Data Analysis and Visualization (2 Credits)
+CHEM2101-Data Analysis and Visualization

 This course introduces chemistry students to the essential principles of statistical data analysis and scientific data visualization, enabling them to interpret, evaluate, and communicate chemical data effectively.
 Students develop a solid understanding of descriptive and inferential statistical methods, including measures of central tendency, variability, hypothesis testing, confidence intervals, and analysis of variance, allowing them to assess the quality and reliability of chemical data.
 They also learn to identify and address outliers and to interpret data distributions within analytical chemistry contexts.
 Furthermore, the course cultivates strong visualization skills grounded in best practices for mapping data to appropriate aesthetics—such as position, color, and scale—and selecting appropriate plot types for scientific communication .
 Students explore principles of clear figure design, effective use of color, avoidance of misleading graphics, and creation of publication ready visualizations used in modern chemical research.
 By the end of the course, students are able to analyze, interpret, and visually present chemical data with accuracy, clarity, and scientific integrity.

-CHEM2102 Organic Chemistry I and Lab (4 Credits)
+CHEM2102-Organic Chemistry I and Lab

 This course introduces the principles of organic chemistry, including bonding, functional groups, stereochemistry, reaction mechanisms, and nomenclature.
 Students learn to analyse and predict organic reactions, apply IR spectroscopy for functional group identification, and study the chemistry of alkyl halides.
 Laboratory work emphasizes essential experimental techniques such as crystallization, distillation, extraction, chromatography, and functional group analysis.

 This course introduces the foundational principles of quantum mechanics through key early quantum phenomena such as blackbody radiation, the photoelectric effect, atomic spectra, and matter waves that demonstrated quantization and wave-particle duality.
 Students then learn the postulates of quantum mechanics, the role of operators, and introductory quantum models, including the particle-in-a-box and harmonic oscillator, to interpret quantized and wave-like behaviour in simple systems.
 The course further develops students’ ability to use logical reasoning with quantum numbers and atomic models to explain the structure of hydrogen-like atoms.
 The course emphasizes conceptual understanding without the use of computational software, focusing instead on reasoning, interpretation, and hand calculations.
-Collaborative learning is encouraged through group discussions and shared problem solving to support understanding of challenging quantum concepts.
+Collaborative learning is encouraged through group discussions and shared problem solving to support understanding of challenging quantum concepts

-CHEM2104 Analytical Chemistry I and Lab (4Credits)
+CHEM2104-Analytical Chemistry I and Lab

 In this course, students will learn the fundamentals of analytical chemistry and its vital applications in daily life, including laboratory experiments practice for industry and environmental analysis.
 The course covers the basic principles of both quantitative and qualitative analysis through wet-chemical method using laboratory glassware and equipment, along with critical concepts needed to perform effective laboratory work.
 Emphasis is placed on basic of sampling method, sample preparation, analytical procedures, and statistical data interpretation, with proper application of significant figures to ensure accuracy and precision, together with adherence to quality assurance principles.
 Students will also develop skills in analytical process, statistical data interpretation, understand the limitations of laboratory equipment, and apply methods of titration, and related calculations to determine unknown analyte concentrations.

-CHEM2105 Inorganic Chemistry I and Lab (4 Credits)
+CHEM2105-Inorganic Chemistry I and Lab

 This course provides a foundation in descriptive inorganic chemistry, beginning with atomic structure and periodic trends, and progressing through the principles of covalent, metallic, and ionic bonding.
 Students explore the structures and properties of molecules, molecular symmetry and its relationship to spectroscopy, and the solid-state structures of metals and ionic compounds.
 The course also provides a basic overview of coordination compounds, including nomenclature, classification of ligands, stereochemistry, and types of complexes.
 The laboratory of the course associated with lecture by providing hands-on experience with the chemical properties of inorganic compounds.
-Students develop skills in the identification of substances through physical and chemical tests, practice safe laboratory techniques, and strengthen concepts of reactivity studied in class.’
+Students develop skills in the identification of substances through physical and chemical tests, practice safe laboratory techniques, and strengthen concepts of reactivity studied in class.

 This course is designed for chemistry students with pre-intermediate levels of English to help them improve their speaking, listening, reading, writing, and grammar skills needed in their major study in an integrated and practical way.
 Using two core textbooks, the course combines interactive communication practice with structured writing development to help students become confident and accurate English users.

 This course introduces students to the structural chemistry and biological functions of biomolecules that form the basis of life.
 Topics include the chemical structures, classifications, stereochemistry, interactions, and physicochemical properties of amino acids, proteins, carbohydrates, lipids, nucleic acids, and vitamins.
-The course emphasizes structure–function relationships, stability, biological significance, and molecular interactions, building the foundation for biochemistry II, molecular biology, and biotechnology
+The course emphasizes structure–function relationships, stability, biological significance, and molecular interactions, building the foundation for biochemistry II, molecular biology, and biotechnology.

-CHEM2202 Organic Chemistry II and Lab (4 Credits)
+CHEM2202-Organic Chemistry and Lab

 This course provides an in-depth study of the structure, properties, and reactivity of major classes of organic compounds, emphasizing mechanistic understanding and synthetic transformations.
 Topics include the chemistry of alkenes, alkynes, alcohols, ethers, aromatic and carbonyl compounds, as well as radical reactions and conjugated systems.
 Students will explore stereochemistry, regioselectivity, and mechanisms of electrophilic and nucleophilic reactions, oxidation–reduction, and organometallic chemistry.
 The course also introduces key spectroscopic techniques—UV–Vis, NMR, and Mass Spectrometry—for molecular structure determination.
 Laboratory work emphasizes synthesis, purification, and characterization of organic compounds such as alcohols, aspirin, soaps, and detergents reinforcing concepts of reaction mechanisms, data interpretation, responsibility, teamwork, effective time management and safe laboratory practice.

-CHEM2203 Physical Chemistry II and Lab (4 Credits)
+CHEM2203-Physical Chemistry II and Lab

 This course introduces the fundamental principles of thermodynamics and their application to chemical systems.
 It covers the laws of thermodynamics, energy, heat, and work, as well as the behavior of gases, phase changes, entropy, and chemical equilibrium.
-Students will develop the ability to analyze energy transformations, predict the direction of chemical processes, and understand the conditions for equilibrium in chemical reactions.
+Students will develop the ability to analyze energy transformations, predict the direction of chemical processes, and understand the conditions for equilibrium in chemical reactions.The laboratory component supports the theoretical concepts through practical activities that develop experimental skills and reinforce understanding of thermodynamic behavior in real systems.
+Emphasis is placed on data collection, analysis, and interpretation, as well as safe and effective laboratory practices.Overall, the course aims to strengthen students’ quantitative reasoning, problem-solving abilities, and understanding of thermodynamic principles relevant to chemistry and related applications.

-CHEM2204 Analytical Chemistry II and Lab (4 Credits)
+CHEM2204-Analytical Chemistry II and Lab

 This course extends the study of descriptive inorganic chemistry by applying the fundamental principles learned in Inorganic Chemistry I to the systematic exploration of the main-group elements in the periodic table.
 It begins with the chemistry of hydrogen and the s- and p-block elements, followed by the physical and chemical properties, preparation methods, reactivity patterns, and major compounds of Groups 13–18.
 Students analyse periodic trends, bonding concepts, acid–base behaviour, and the HSAB principle to interpret the structure, stability, and reactivity of main-group compounds.
 Emphasis is placed on the biological roles and industrial applications of these elements, as well as the construction of reaction flowcharts to illustrate systematic reactivity patterns across the groups.
-Throughout the course, students engage in inquiry-based learning, collaborative problem-solving, and peer-teaching activities that reinforce conceptual understanding and develop the analytical skills necessary for advanced study in inorganic chemistry
+Throughout the course, students engage in inquiry-based learning, collaborative problem-solving, and peer-teaching activities that reinforce conceptual understanding and develop the analytical skills necessary for advanced study in inorganic chemistry.

 This course is designed for chemistry students with pre-intermediate levels of English to help them improve their speaking, listening, reading, writing, and grammar skills needed in their major study in an integrated and practical way.
 Using two core textbooks, the course combines interactive communication practice with structured writing development to help students become confident and accurate English users.